Animal Aid Unlimited Udaipur: an animal hospital in India

 You can not kill a cow in India so many are destined a slow death.
 Animal Aid has a special section for dying cows to at least give them as much comfort as possible in their last days.
 They also take care of orphaned calves to prevent the same fate for them.

-Rescue stories of Animal Aid Unlimited Udaipur
+Animal Aid Unlimited Rescue stories

 my visit to this center deeply touched my heart.
 I kept following their work once I was back home in the Netherlands.
 Their rescue stories on youtube left many tears and smiles on my face.